graphqlcrud/spec/docs/tools.md

 In progress

-## Librarires that partialy implement GraphQL CRUD
+## Libraries that partialy implement GraphQL CRUD

 Specification was build based on numerous community implementations